derveloper/kalfor/README.md

 # kalfor
-service for combining http requests.
+kalfor combines http requests.

+## what?
 kalfor transforms a single HTTP `POST` request to multiple parallel HTTP `GET` requests to a given HTTP backend which then are combined and send back to the client in a single JSON response.